M-ZubairAhmed/M-ZubairAhmed/src/posts/migrating-bluebird-promises-to-native-ones/index.md

 path : "/blog/migrating-bluebird-promises-to-native-ones"
 date : "2019-2-6"
-title : "Migrating Bluebird promises to native ones." tage : ['bluebirdjs','promises','javascript','code clean up'] excerpt : "Promises are now pretty solid in browsers, so we had to remove support library for promises"
+title : "Migrating Bluebird promises to native ones." tags : ['bluebirdjs','promises','javascript','code clean up'] excerpt : "Promises are now pretty solid in browsers, so we had to remove support library for promises"
 ---